sha-spark/VISABigData101-Jan23/README.md

 ## Visa Bid Data SQL Repository

-This is currently in pre-release.
-Final text revisions and edits are pending.
-All code provided has been fully tested in the Nuvelab environment.
+This is the class repository for the labs for the SQL Hive 101 class starting June 6.

-Final fully proofed version release will be June 5.
+Additional labs and materials may be added as the class progresses.
+Updates will be posted in this file.